Solved: Samsung SSD 990 Pro Not Showing Up

 Try These Settings:

-On some boards, Secure Boot is required for NVMe initialization.
+4. Enable Secure Boot: On some modern boards (especially for Windows 11), Secure Boot is required for proper NVMe initialization.

-🌟Why this works: Wrong BIOS storage modes can completely hide NVMe SSDs from detection.
+🌟Why this works: Wrong BIOS storage modes can completely hide NVMe SSDs from detection because the motherboard is looking for an older hardware communication protocol.

 Method 4: Update Drivers & Samsung Magician Firmware